vipnet1/StrategyTest/README.md

 Made using C++ and OpenGL Version 3.3(thats also the version required to run the app - 3.3 or more).

-The project is around 500 MB so i uploaded only essential files, the dependencies i used: GLFW, GLEW, GLM, ASSIMP, irrKlang, freetype32.
+The project is around 500 MB so i uploaded only essential files, the dependencies i used: GLFW, GLEW, GLM, ASSIMP, irrKlang, freetype32, stb_image.h file.

 To run project run GameOpenGL.exe file.